History of Berliner FC Dynamo (1989–2004): Crossroads, relegation and new sponsor (1999–2000)

 The club would have debts of around 500,000 Deutsche Mark during the season.
 (Note: It is unclear from sources exactly when the debts first amounted to 500,000 Deutsche Mark.
 German author Steffen Karas writes that debts had even accumulated to 1 million Deutsche Mark already by the end of 1999.)
 President Wanski had paid player salaries out of his own pocket.
 The team lost 0–1 away to Eisenhüttenstädter FC Stahl on the 13th matchday, 6 November 1999.
 BFC Dynamo had now dropped to a 12th place in the league, having been in a second place in the league after the eight matchday.
 After this fifth consecutive league match without a win, Heiko Brestrich rebelled against coach Klaus Goldbach and was consequently immadieately suspended.
 Brestrich had allegedly staged a secret player vote on coach Goldbach, which was 50-50.
 Captain Jörn Lenz and many other players such as Martino Gatti and Thorsten Boer had not agreed with the initiative.
 Brestrich was later sacked by Club President Volkmar Wanski and transferred to VfB Leipzig.
 Brestrich had played in a total of 301 matches for BFC Dynamo during his career, including 282 matches between 1991 and 1999.
 Brestrich was very popular with the supporters of BFC Dynamo and was popularly called "Heiko Brestrich - Football God" (Heiko Brestrich - Fußballgott).

 The team was set to play SV Babelsberg 03 at home on the 14th matchday, 13 November 1999.
 Supporters of BFC Dynamo staged a protest before the match.
 The block for home supporters, at the Stadion im Sportform, remained empty for the first 15 minutes of the match.
 Supporter representative Rainer Lüdtke said: "The players should see that we fans are all very afraid for the existence of our club".
 BFC Dynamo lost the match 1–3 Immediately after the defeat to Babelsberg, managing director Horst Göhler resigned.
 Göhler cited non-payment of salary for a long time and defamatory statements from President Wanski as reasons for his resignation.
 Göhler, who was the successor to managing director Dr. Volker Steinke, had been away from the club since September, due to health issues.
 He had been heavily criticised by President Wanski for his failure to win new sponsors and alleged lack of economic concept.

 The team was joined by Russian striker Denis Kozlov from FC Rot-Weiß Erfurt at towards the end of the autumn.
 Kozlov made his debut against Dresdner SC on the 15th matchday, 20 November 1999.
-Newcomer Kozlov was alledly involved in ever dangerous situation in the match, and would later prove to be an effective goalscorer at BFC Dynamo.
+Newcomer Kozlov was allegedly involved in every dangerous situation in the match, and would later prove to be an effective goalscorer at BFC Dynamo.